archivesunleashed/archivesunleashed.org/content/arch/index.md

 ![Cloud portal](/images/ARCH-2.png)

-We are currently entering the final round of our UX testing in January/February 2022.
-Along with sharing and verifying new implementations with testers, these final rounds will also serve as an opportunity to stress test ARCH with a wider audience before our public launch in the Spring of 2022.
+We have completed a series of UX testing throughout early 2022, and are working with the Internet Archive around next steps on a public launch.

 As always, if you want to keep updated on the status of our project, there are many ways to [get involved](/get-involved).